 "The key to immigration law is experience and details.
-We have the experience that comes with processing family petitions, business visas, and over 30 years of courtroom experience.
-When it comes to an asylum petition or an appeal to the Ninth Circuit Court of Appeals, we know there is no substitute for a conversation to identify the details we need for success.
+We have the experience that comes with processing family petitions, and over 30 years of immigration courtroom experience.
+When it comes to an asylum petition or cancellation of removal to prevent deportation or an appeal to the BIA or the an Ninth Circuit Court of Appeals, we know there is no substitute experience, preparation and presentation of evidence.
 Our site is designed to give you an overview of several immigration processes before making an appointment for your free consultation."

 University of California Hastings Law School